-- The student's favorite Bible verse - A reminder that God loves them, and has a plan for their lives - A reminder that God is present with them, even during this hard time - A reminder that believers, are praying for them, their family, and for their situation to change for the better.
+- The student's favorite Bible verse - A reminder that God loves them and has a plan for their lives - A reminder that God is present with them, even during this hard time - A reminder that believers are praying for them, their family, and for their situation to change for the better - A reminder that they have a story to share and you are ready to listen to it

-CLOSE IN PRAYER: Thank you God for creating a diverse world.
+Thank you God for creating a diverse world.
 We are thankful that each of us is both unique and equal, but sad that everyone is not treated equally.
 We ask you to help us live into what we have learned today and to notice brokenness in our world.
-Please help us to live in right relationship with others.
+Please help us to live in right relationship with you and our neighbors.
 Amen.